wp-plugins/estatik/readme.txt

 Please check these pages >> http://estatik.net/estatik-plugin-documentation/.

+= Can I integrate my MLS listings with Estatik PRO or should I buy anything additionally? =

+No, Estatik PRO will not allow you to integrate your website with MLS provider.
+MLS integration via RETS or IDX FTP can be done only on custom and extra charged basis.
+Please contact our [support >>](http://estatik.net/contact-us/) for more details.

 = When I click on details page it says 404 Error: page not found. =

 Please go to Settings >> Permalinks and click Save button there.
 After go to site and view result.